-Atmospheric Aerosol over Two Urban-Rural Pairs in the Southeastern United States: Chemical Composition and Possible Sources
+Atmospheric aerosol over two urban-rural pairs in the southeastern United States: Chemical composition and possible sources

-Wei Liu^{1,}, Yuhang Wang1, Armistead Russell2 and Eric S. Edgerton3
+Wei Liu^{a,}, Yuhang Wang^a, Armistead Russell^b, Eric S. Edgerton^c

-1. Georgia Institute of Technology, School of Earth and Atmospheric Sciences, Atlanta, GA 30332
+^aGeorgia Institute of Technology, School of Earth and Atmospheric Sciences, Atlanta, GA 30332, USA ^bGeorgia Institute of Technology, Civil and Environmental Engineering, Atlanta, GA 30332, USA ^cAtmospheric Research and Analysis, Inc., Durham, North Carolina, USA

-2. Georgia Institute of Technology, Civil and Environmental Engineering, Atlanta, GA 30332
+Received 18 August 2004; received in revised form 29 November 2004; accepted 7 March 2005

-3. Atmospheric Research and Analysis, Inc., Durham, North Carolina
+Abstract

-ABSTRACT: Positive matrix factorization (PMF) was used to infer the sources of $PM{2.5}$ observed at four sites in Georgia and Alabama.
-One pair of urban and rural sites in each state is used to examine the regional and urban influence on $PM{2.5}$ concentrations in the Southeast.
+Positive matrix factorization (PMF) was used to infer the sources of $PM{2.5}$ observed at four sites in Georgia and Alabama.
+One pair of urban and rural sites in each state is used to examine the regional and urban influence on PM{2.5} concentrations in the Southeast.
 Eight factors were resolved for the two urban sites and seven factors were resolved for the two rural sites.
 Spatial correlations of factors were investigated using the square of correlation coefficient (R^2) calculated from the resolved G factors.
-Fourier transform was used to define the temporal characteristics of $PM{2.5}$ factors at these sites.
+Fourier transform was used to define the temporal characteristics of PM{2.5} factors at these sites.
 Factors were normalized by using aerosol fine mass concentration data through multiple linear regression to obtain the quantitative factor contributions for each resolved factor.
 Common factors include: (1) secondary sulfate dominated by high concentrations of sulfate and ammonium with a strong seasonal variation peaking in summer; (2) nitrate and the associated ammonium with a seasonal maximum in winter; (3) "coal combustion/other" factor with presence of sulfate, EC, OC, and Se; (4) soil represented by Al, Ca, Fe, K, Si and Ti; and (5) wood smoke with the high concentrations of EC, OC and K. The motor vehicle factor with high concentrations of EC and OC and the presence of some soil dust components is found at the urban sites, but cannot be resolved for the two rural sites.
 Among the other factors, two similar industry factors are found at the two sites in each state.
 For the wood smoke factor, different seasonal trends are found between urban and rural sites, suggesting different wood burning patterns between urban and rural regions.
 For the industry factors, different seasonal variations are also found between urban and rural sites, suggesting that this factor may come from different sources or a common source may impact the two sites differently.
 Generally, sulfate, soil, and nitrate factors at the four sites showed similar chemical composition profiles and seasonal variation patterns reflecting the regional characteristics of these factors.
-These regional factors have predominantly low frequency variations while local factors such as coal combustion, motor vehicle, wood smoke, and industry factors have high frequency variations in addition to low frequency variations.
+These regional factors have predominantly low frequency variations while local factors such as coal combustion, motor vehicle, wood smoke, and industry factors have high frequency variations in addition to low frequency variations. © 2005 Elsevier Ltd. All rights reserved.